josedomingos919/redux-saga-with-duomly/README.md

 # redux-saga-with-duomly
-This is a simple redux saga implementation
+This is a simple redux saga implementation for testing

 ## License
 MIT licensed.